-Intermediate Arabic II will focus on the mastery of grammar, including more complex structures, acquisition and expansion of vocabulary, and the development of reading, writing, listening, and speaking skills.
-These objectives are achieved through intensive oral and aural practice using audio and video materials.
+Intermediate Arabic II is the second part of a second-year intermediate Arabic course.
+It will focus on the mastery of grammar, including more complex structures, acquisition and expansion of vocabulary, and the development of reading, writing, listening, and speaking skills.
+These objectives are achieved through intensive oral/aural practice using audio and video materials.